-Over 50% of the pre-weaned puppy loss happens in the first week of life (Peterson and Kutzler, 2010).
-In kittens, 50% of neonate losses are caused by stillbirths and another 25% of neonate loss occurs in the first week.
-Managing your female's prenatal program is vital for a baby's survival.
+Over 50 percent of the pre-weaned puppy loss happens in the first week of life (Peterson and Kutzler, 2010).
+In kittens, 50 percent of neonate losses are caused by stillbirths and another 25 percent of neonate loss occurs in the first week.
+Managing your female dog's prenatal program is vital for a baby's survival.
 After one week, the number one cause of death is respiratory, then gastrointestinal followed by malnutrition.
-Milking must be managed during prenatal time in order to improve colostrum antibodies and prevent malnutrition loss.
+Nursing must be managed during prenatal time in order to improve colostrum antibodies and prevent malnutrition loss.

 It is easy to see how prenatal care of moms will yield benefits.
 Timely labor, vigorously nursing babies, colostrum antibodies, neonate hydration and nutrition are all part of prenatal management.

-FEED BABIES BEFORE THEY ARE BORNNutrition is vital for the pregnant mom.
+Pregnant Dog NutritionNutrition is vital for the pregnant dog mom.
 Putting mom on a kitten or puppy diet during the last two weeks of gestation ensures the babies will get adequate nutrition.
 Moms will run out of room for food as they belly down.
 Using a puppy/kitten food during this time allows for more calories per bite.

 Changing to kitten food can be a challenge for the queen who is addicted to a certain diet and does not want to change.
 Older queens that have never had a diet changed since being an adult should be monitored closely.
 Starting the queen with a 50/50 mix of her current food and kitten food for a week, and then moving to the new diet has helped avoid issues.

-PRENATAL NEEDSWe are now feeding mom well – the next step is to think about vitamins.
-Getting adequate prenatal vitamins into queens and bitches during gestation is often ignored.
-Just as prenatal vitamins benefit human moms, they are also needed in queens and bitches for neural tube development, bone and palate development, and red blood cell production.
+Vitamins for Pregnant DogsWe are now feeding mom well – the next step is to think about vitamins.
+Getting adequate prenatal vitamins into females during gestation is often ignored.
+Just as prenatal vitamins benefit human moms, they are also needed in female dogs and cats for neural tube development, bone and palate development, and red blood cell production.
 Folic acid, vitamins and minerals for neural tube and bone development help prevent birth defects, and the benefits of using these are well-known.

 The goal is simple: We want moms giving birth in a timely manner.
 We want babies born fighting to live rather than the owner fighting to keep them alive, and we want no loss to malnutrition.
 Neonates that die after 48 hours likely succumb to starvation rather than infection (Dr. Pendergast).
 One can see why getting mom to milk early is very important for neonate nutrition and preventing dehydration.
 In addition, moms that do not milk well early on transfer less colostrum antibody protection to babies.
 Less colostrum protection results in neonate loss.

-Giving Reglan when in surgery and repeated six hours later releases prolactin and starts reliable milking.
-(Read When a Dog Won't Milk) Using the herbs Fenugreek and Chaste tree fruit seven days before a planned C-Section starts mammary glands milking, effectively managing milking.
+Giving Metoclopramide when in surgery and repeated six hours later releases prolactin and starts reliable milking.
+Using the herbs Fenugreek and Chaste tree fruit seven days before a planned C-Section starts mammary glands milking, effectively managing milking.
 We have been able to get moms dripping milk when coming off the surgery table, assuring babies get adequate colostrum and nutrition.

-EASING LABORTired moms don't mother well, and we end up losing babies.
-Raspberry leaf extract is often used to ease the cramping during labor.
-Raspberry leaf extract won't change uterine contraction, but it will help ease the ligament cramping that happens early in labor and between contractions.
-Mom needs daily supplementing three weeks before whelping to get maximum effect.
+How to Help a Dog During LaborTired moms don't mother well, and we end up losing babies.
+Breeder's Edge® Oxy Mate is a prenatal supplement that is a special blend of herbs and amino acids.
+Herbal ingredients are added to improve uterine tone and to ease birthing.
 When a mom is not tired during birth, it makes labor easier and improves mothering after birth.
 Exceptional mothering the first few days saves marginal babies that would otherwise pass away.

-A PRENATAL PROGRAMHow do we implement this Prenatal Program?
-Breeders' Edge® Oxy products are the first prenatal vitamins for dogs and cats.
+Prenatal Vitamins for DogHow do we implement this Prenatal Program?
+Breeder's Edge® Oxy products are the first prenatal vitamins for dogs and cats.
 The supplemental iron, along with folic acid, and other needed prenatal vitamins and minerals make up the Oxy products.

 - Both have prenatal vitamins and iron needed during gestation and milking.